2021 Local Solutions: Climate Preparedness Communities of Practice

 Thank you to all of the participants in our 2021 Virtual Local Solutions: Climate Preparedness Community of Practice.

-AUNE, in partnership with NOAA and the Island Institute present the
+AUNE, in partnership with NOAA and the Island Institute presented the

 2021 Virtual Local Solutions: Climate Preparedness Communities of Practice

-This facilitated community of practice (FCoP) will kick-off on March 16th, 2021 with our Keynote Speaker, Victoria Hermann.
-The FCoP will continue meeting 1-2 times a week until the final convening on May 6, 2021.
-Participants are expected to attend all meetings associated with one of the four possible topics they sign up for.
-Participants will explore how to ensure the following community topics are equitable and climate resilient: Affordable and Accessible Housing, Sustainable Transportation and Mobility, Healthy Neighborhoods, Healthy People, and Strong Local Economy and Green Workforce Development.
+This facilitated community of practice (FCoP) started on March 16th, 2021 with our Keynote Speaker, Victoria Hermann and continued meeting 1-2 times a week until the final convening on May 6, 2021.
+Participants explored how to ensure the following community topics are equitable and climate resilient: Affordable and Accessible Housing, Sustainable Transportation and Mobility, Healthy Neighborhoods, Healthy People, and Strong Local Economy and Green Workforce Development.

 Communities of Practice are groups of people that share a concern, a set of problems, or a passion about a topic, and who deepen their knowledge and expertise in these areas by interacting on an ongoing practice (Wegner et al, 2002).
 It is based on the assumption that learning is a social process versus a passive transfer of knowledge between expert and participant.
 This type of learning relies on a two-way direction of learning and knowledge.